 But what are these simple tips and tricks?
 And how can you keep your phone safe from pickpockets and thieves?
 Read on as we explore ways to keep you and your smartphone safe.

-A lot of people use their phone to talk to a friend or loved one while they’re walking home at night in order to make themselves feel safer.
+A lot of people use their phone to talk to a friend or loved one while they’re walking home at night to make themselves feel safer.
 But rather than holding your phone to your ear, we recommend going hands-free, so you can keep your phone safe and your hands and eyes free from distractions.

 You can enable your maps to read out directions to you via your headphones, so you don’t have to keep looking at your phone to work out where you need to go.
 This means you don’t need to have your phone on display, while also helping you to keep your attention focused on your surroundings.